edwintye/edwintye.github.io/_posts/2021-12-28-runtime-vs-backfill-for-data-sanitization.md

 ---

 Machine learning typically, if not always, require some data preprocessing.
-Data filtering and cleaning to ensure data quality can happen during runtime or prebuilt via an engineering layer, performed via say a
+Data filtering and cleaning to ensure data quality can happen during runtime or prebuilt via an engineering layer.
+Either can be performed via say a
 [scikit-learn pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)
-with a transformer and the typical feature building via spark respectively.
-Quite often there is a choice between the two, or even a combination, when moving an ML solution from POC to production.
+with a transformer or the typical Spark ETL pipeline for complex logics.
+Quite often there is a choice between the two (runtime or prebuilt), or even a combination, when moving an ML solution from POC to production.
-Often the choices are driven by what we "can do" given the availability and familiarity of various technology.
+Often the choices are driven by what we "can do" given the availability and familiarity of various tech.
 In other cases, the decision comes down to "just ship it".
 What we don't usually do is calculate the long term operational cost would be, mostly due to the inability of gauging longevity of the ML solution.

 Let's ignore how decisions come into play, and here we just focus on the difference and cost between having the features generated runtime vs prebuilt, and the associated cost of using prebuilt features due to data backfilling.